open-contracting/yapw/docs/index.rst

 .. seealso::

-   :meth:`yapw.clients.Base.start_consumer` for details on the consumer callback function signature.
+   :mod:`yapw.clients` for details on the consumer callback function signature.

 Channel methods
 ~~~~~~~~~~~~~~~